dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-data-partitioning-and-cost-allocation/index.md

 6. Add a new pipeline and in the last stage of the pipeline, add the bucket asignment rule.
 7. Fetch the logs again and check that your rule works.

+> Please note - this is not an official recommendation for every customer scenario.
+Handling large buckets based on a namespace in a customer environment of many k8s clusters is most likely not a good idea if you're trying to accomplish a scalable approach.
+Think of using k8s cluster level if needed.

 #### Exercise 3: Connect Buckets to Access Control

 Use IAM to restrict log access by bucket.

 #### Exercise 4: Cost Allocation